thomasspina/Client_Server_File_System/README.md

 # Client_Server_File_System
-Simple Client-server architecture where the file system is on the server.
+Simple cliClient-server architecture where the file system is on the server.